-- A one page paper on tendencies within the environment (that create tensions or offer opportunity) based upon individual research, distributed to the rest of the seminar NLT 1700 the day prior to this session.
+- 1) A one page paper on tendencies within the environment (that create tensions or offer opportunity) based upon individual research, distributed to the rest of the seminar NLT 1700 the day prior to this session.
 Graphical depictions are highly encouraged.
-Maximum word count is 250. - 2) 5-7 minute presentation on tendencies within the environment based upon individual research.
+This will serve as the source of student-moderated discussion.
+Maximum word count is 250.
+This deliverable should assist in shaping the student research papers. - 2) 5-7 minute student-led discussion on tendencies within the environment based upon individual research.

 Throughout the trimester, students will gain an understanding of the current environment (South China Sea), what problems exist, and what approaches the Geographic Combatant Commander might be able to take in order to stabilize or improve the environment.
-The seven classes and the student research papers will all support this end.
+The eight classes and the student research papers will all support this end.
 Upon reaching the Capstone, a fashioned (but plausible) inject will be made into the environment by the faculty that will drive guidance and a re-assessment of the framing.

-- 1. To what extent do the tendencies of the actors in the environment create positive or negative potentials? - 2.
+To what extent do the tendencies of the actors in the environment create positive or negative potentials?

 What Operational Factors should be considered when exploring tensions amongst actors?